Jump to Section:

 Reference Length | Length in base pairs of the reference accession |

-Aligned Contigs | Total number of contigs where this accession was the best match |
+Aligned Contigs | Total number of contigs for which this accession was the best match |

-Aligned Loose Reads | The number of reads which this accession was the best match (only includes reads not assembled into contigs). |
+Aligned Loose Reads | The number of unassembled reads for which this accession was the best match (only includes reads not assembled into contigs). |

 Coverage Depth | The average read depth of aligned contigs and reads over the length of the accession |